antonfirsov/docs/2024/01-Jan/introducing-blazor-sortable/introducing-blazor-sortable.md

 ## Get Blazor Sortable

 Check out [Blazor Sortable](https://blazorsortable.theurlist.com) and let us know what you think!
 You can do a lot with it, including cloning items, disabling sorting on certain items, specifying drag handles and more.
 We haven't implemented every single feature of SortableJS.
 Yet.
 Pull requests are welcome! 😉

+> Blazor Sortable is an open-source community project.